 SCP-1543-01 is a catapult with an absurdly far length of range, designed in 16██ to meet a common need of that time: launching dangerous and potentially reality-altering objects into the sun.
 Despite the fact that this was often an unnecessary waste of resources and time, it was often decided as the best course of action.Have something that you need to get rid of permanently?
 And it can't be destroyed by ordinary means?
 Throw it into the Sun (or any convenient nearby star; a black hole works, too).
 If you have Super Strength, just give it a good toss or punch.
 Otherwise, you'll probably have to reprogram a space shuttle's coordinates, or possibly even set it to manual and make a Heroic Sacrifice yourself.
-Realistically, the Shuttle — and any spacecraft built to date — has nowhere near the thrust needed.
-You'd have to cancel out the entire orbital velocity of the Earth, which takes roughly twice as much delta-vee as would be required to throw whatever it is out of the solar system, which we have so far only managed to do by stealing momentum from Jupiter.
+Realistically, the Shuttle — and any manned spacecraft built to date — has nowhere near the thrust needed.
+You'd have to cancel out about 90% of the orbital velocity of the Earth, which takes almost twice as much Δv as would be required to throw whatever it is out of the solar system (while we're on the subject, Hurl It into the Interstellar Void would also be a pretty good way to dispose of something).
 In fact, if you had the necessary rocket engine, it would probably be easier, simpler, and cheaper to use it as a blowtorch.note (Between those two extremes, you could drop it to Earth from orbit without a heat shield.)
 But those who advocate throwing things into the sun rarely know that, because they think Gravity Sucks.
 Furthermore, even if the object is tough enough to withstand the sun's power, it's likely that few enemies are tough enough to go after it.
 Also, Rule of Cool tends to apply.
 A surefire way to ensure someone is Deader Than Dead.
 Compare Kill It with Fire.

 open/close all folders